If you're a fingerstyle player and you need a new set of strings for your nylon guitar, this is the guide for you.

 - Wears out quickly

 If you want to experiment with different tensions or nylon types, I have a clear preference for the blue over the black.
-I also appreciate their detailed descriptions, whether it's for clear nylon or black nylon trebles.
+Unfortunately, I stopped buying Augustine strings when I found they would wear out faster than the Savarez.

 5.Ernie Ball Nylon Strings